Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Our Approach

-where the vector \(\vec{p} = \big(\begin{smallmatrix} x\\ y\\ z \end{smallmatrix}\big) \) describes a corner point \(c\) in 3D space and \(N_c\) is the amount of corresponding corners per object, which is object dependent. \(d_\text{l}\) is calculated in the same manner by treating the reference line as a virtual object.
-The corresponding corner on the line is defined by the shortest point-to-line distance between corresponding corner on the placing object and the reference line.
+where the vector \(\vec{p} = \big(\begin{smallmatrix} x\\ y\\ z \end{smallmatrix}\big) \) describes a corresponding point \(k\) in 3D space and \(N_\text{c}\) is the amount of corresponding points per object, which is object dependent.
+We calculate \(d_\text{l}\) in the same manner by treating the reference line as a virtual object.
+The shortest point-to-line distance between corresponding object points on the grasped object and the reference line defines the corresponding point on the reference line.